hantsy/spring-reactive-sample/docs/data-neo4j.md

 # Update: Accessing Neo4j with Spring Boot 2.4

+In Spring Boot 2.3, when you want to use reactive stack with Neo4j  database - the well-known Graph NoSQL database, you should have to use [the work](https://github.com/neo4j/sdn-rx/) from Neo4j team.

+I have written [a post](https://medium.com/@hantsy/reactive-programming-with-neo4j-fb926a423d33) before to describe this project.

-The effort of  [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/)  is merged into the official Spring Data Neo4j project, and we will have new updated reactive support in Spring Data Neo4j 6.0 and the upcoming Spring Boot 2.4.
+The effort of  [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/)  has been merged into the official Spring Data Neo4j project, and we will have new updated reactive support in the final Spring Data Neo4j 6.0 and the upcoming Spring Boot 2.4.

+In this post, will recreate our former example application using the newest Spring Boot 2.4, it will also include the points  which are useful for those are migrating from [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/) .

-Generally, we can start a new project using [Spring initializr](https://start.spring.io).
+Firstly, open the http://start.spring.io page in your favorite browser, and create a Spring  WebFlux project using [Spring initializr](https://start.spring.io).

 * Choose Maven as project type(If you prefer Gradle, choose Gradle please)
 * And select Spring Boot 2.4.0-RC1